PBGUX/pb-design-system/README.md

-# packaged design system
+# PB Design System

-This repo is for distribution of the Design System on `bower`.
-The source is the main [Design System repo](https://github.com/PBGUX/bower-designsystem).
-Please file issues against that repo.
+This repo is for distribution of the Design System on `bower` and `npm`.

 ##Bower Install
 You can install this package with `bower`: